AsteriskAmpersand/Ice-Experimental/README.md

 - Cutscene Skip option enabled on most cutscenes in the game.
 Given most players will be experiencing ICE as a second (or later) playthrough, this quality of life improvement should help shorten the time required to complete main story quests across all ranks.
   - > This is still a work-in-progress feature.
 Some cutscene audio might not skip correctly due to not being defined by the game as cutscene audio.
 - Airborne Launches:
-  - Hunters can now protect themselves from being launched airborne by other hunters, using any of the available options that would protect against trips (including Flinch Free Lv1).
+  - Hunters can now protect themselves from being launched airborne by other hunters, using any of the available options that would protect against being knocked onto their butts.
+For example, Flinch Free Lv2 will reduce the launch to a trip, and Flinch Free Lv3 will negate the launch entirely.
   - Monster attacks are unaffected by this change.
 - Guarding on Shield Weapons:
   - Guarding behavior changed to ignore attacks from other hunters.
   - Hunters will still see a hit effect (sparks), but the guarding hunter no longer consumes stamina and does not get locked into any follow-up guard reaction animations.
-  - This change does not affect how hunters react to attacks they cannot block (from behind, unblockable attacks, etc).
+  - This change does not affect how hunters react to attacks they cannot block (attacks from behind, unblockable attacks, etc).
-  - > In vanilla, shield weapons experienced extra downsides compared to other weapons when fighting in close proxity with other hunters.
+  - > In vanilla, shield weapons experienced extra downsides compared to other weapons when fighting in close proximity with other hunters.
 In particular, Lance hunters could have their Counter Thrusts triggered early by another hunter, resulting in getting hit by the Monster attack that they were preparing to counter.
-With this change, these unnecessary situations are removed from the game.
+With this change, these potentially frustrating situations are removed from the game.

 ### ──────────【 Bug Fixes 】────────── ###